flood-io/ruby-jmeter/README.md

 ## Basic Usage

-*RubyJmeter* exposes easy-to-use domain specific language for fluent communication with [JMeter](http://jmeter.apache.org/).
-As the name of the gem suggests, it also includes API integration with [flood.io](https://flood.io), a cloud based load testing service.
+*RubyJmeter* exposes easy-to-use domain specific language for fluent communication with [JMeter](http://jmeter.apache.org/).It also includes API integration with [flood.io](https://flood.io), a cloud based load testing service.

 To use the DSL, first let's require the gem: